Admiring1005/VSGT/readme.md

 # Run code

-Before running, you need to use the ln -s command to soft link the hia, ucf, and jhmdb data set directories to mmaction2/data.
+Before running, you need to use the ln -s command to soft link the hia and ucf data set directories to mmaction2/data.

 ```python
 # Enter the mmaction2 directory